MBalthasar/superClassAnalysis/README.md

 ## References

-he functions are based on the `superClass()` function from the <a target="_blank" href="https://bleutner.github.io/RStoolbox/">RStoolbox</a> package by Benjamin Leutner benjamin.leutner@uni-wuerzburg.de.
+The functions are based on the `superClass()` function from the <a target="_blank" href="https://bleutner.github.io/RStoolbox/">RStoolbox</a> package by Benjamin Leutner benjamin.leutner@uni-wuerzburg.de.